Understanding the Performance Horizon of the Latest ML Workloads with NonGEMM Workloads: Performance Characterization Methodology

-Natural Language Processing (NLP) refers to tasks involving the analysis and understanding of human (natural) language.
-Transformer \cite{vaswani2017attention} based DNNs have become the most dominant neural network models in NLP.
-They are the backbone of popular state of the art generative large language models like GPT ~\cite{radford2019language} and Llama ~\cite{touvron2023llama}. ~\autoref{fig:models_architecture} (c) shows the layer architecture of GPT's transformer.
-It consists of diverse GEMM and NonGEMM operators implementing a self attention block followed by a feed forward network. \bench includes five popular NLP models ~\cite{hfnlp}: Bert~\cite{kenton2019bert}, three variants of GPT2~\cite{achiam2023gpt}, and Llama2-7b~\cite{touvron2023llama}.
+\betterparagraph{Natural Language Processing (NLP)} NLP refers to tasks involving the analysis and understanding of human (natural) language.
+NLP models extract context and features from an input text sequence and use the extracted context and features to perform multiple applications like translation and text generation~\cite{zhu2020incorporating}~\cite{brown2020language}.
+Transformer \cite{vaswani2017attention} based DNNs have become the dominant model architecture in NLP and are the backbone of popular state-of-the-art generative large language models like GPT ~\cite{radford2019language} and Llama ~\cite{touvron2023llama}. ~\autoref{fig:models_architecture} (c) shows the layer architecture of GPT's transformer.
+It consists of a self-attention block built by cascading GEMM operators with Normalization, Memory, Logit Computation and Element-wise Arithmetic non-GEMM operators (~\autoref{tab:microbench}). \bench includes six popular NLP models~\cite{hfnlp}: Bert~\cite{kenton2019bert}, three variants of GPT2~\cite{achiam2023gpt}, Llama2-7b~\cite{touvron2023llama}, and Mixtral 8x7B~\cite{jiang2024mixtral}.